2020–21 UCF Knights men's basketball team

 The 2020–21 UCF Knights men's basketball team represented the University of Central Florida during the 2020–21 NCAA Division I men's basketball season.
 The Knights were members of the American Athletic Conference.
-The Knights, in the program's 52nd season of basketball, are led by fifth-year head coach Johnny Dawkins and played their home games at the Addition Financial Arena on the university's main campus in Orlando, Florida.
+The Knights, in the program's 52nd season of basketball, were led by fifth-year head coach Johnny Dawkins and played their home games at the Addition Financial Arena on the university's main campus in Orlando, Florida.
 They finished the season 11–12, 8–10 in AAC Play to finish in 6th place.
 They defeated East Carolina in the first round of the AAC tournament before losing in the quarterfinals to Memphis.

 Previous season

 The Knights finished the 2019–20 season 16–14 overall and 7–11 in AAC play to finish in eighth place.
 They entered as the No. 8 seed in the AAC tournament, which was ultimately cancelled due to the coronavirus pandemic.